With the amount of time and effort you put into your knitting, you want your finished item to look fabulous.

 Steam blocking works beautifully for scarves if the stitch definition is not complicated.

-Pin out your scarf or use a blocking wires so that the edges are straight and the overall fabric is smoothed out.
-Follow the steam blocking instructions.
+Pin out your scarf or use wires so the edges are straight and the overall fabric is smoothed out.
+Follow the instructions to steam block.

 If your scarf design has intricate lace or cables, wet blocking is a better method to show off the amazing stitch definition and open up the lace design.
 Follow the wet blocking instructions above.